malpern/zmk-to-kanata/plan.md

 - Updated layer parser to handle optional _layer suffix
 - Implemented key sequence behavior with default values and validation
 - Added comprehensive tests for key sequence parsing and case handling
-- All current tests passing (74/74)
+- All current tests passing (75/75)
 - Improved error reporting and exit codes for CLI
 - Enhanced code organization with new modules for behaviors and parsers
 - Fixed key mapping issues in layer_transformer.py for special keys
 - Updated test assertions to match actual transformer behavior
+- Completed Task 24: Key Sequence Support with full implementation and tests
+- Updated HoldTap class to use new key mappings
+- Fixed linter errors in various files

 ## Task 26: Resolve Keymap Model Duplication
 ### Problem Statement